shanekim28/Exonaut-Extended-Support/readme.md

 This git repository contains the decompiled source code from Cartoon Network's **Project Exonaut**.
 The Unity project you see before you is an attempt to restore Project Exonaut to its working state after it was discontinued in 2014.

-As of September 4, 2020, this Unity project is *NOT* functional.
+As of September 17, 2020, this Unity project is *BARELY* functional.
 All compiler errors have been fixed, but a lot of reverse engineering still needs to get done before the game works in the editor.
-Scripts are missing from every GameObject and servers do not exist.
+Some scenes have been recreated, but others are still missing prefabs, materials, and particle systems.

 ## Is the game playable?